Level3AI-hub/Safuverse/safupad-contracts/README.md

 ---

-**Deployed on BNB Chain** - Fair token launches with bonding curves and automatic PancakeSwap integration on BNB Smart Chain.
+**Deployed on BNB Chain and Powered by .safu** - Fair token launches with bonding curves and automatic PancakeSwap integration on BNB Smart Chain.